 Who Should Get Cash Value Life Insurance?

-Cash value life insurance is much more expensive than term life insuranc due to the building up of the cash value.
+Cash value life insurance is much more expensive than term life insurance due to the building up of the cash value.

-Therefore, the majority of people will get term life insurance to save on cost.
+Therefore, the majority of people will get term life insurance to save on cost as it is more affordable life insurance.
 Any savings they have from the term life policy can be invested.
 But as we know with renters versus homeowners, there’s a reason why the average homeowner has a net worth far greater than a renter’s net worth.
 People tend not to invest the difference.